 Residents - Parking - New Year's Eve only

-We ask that all residents and their visitors who own motor vehicles in the village to please park their vehicles off-road, if at all possible, on the day of the Festival - ie in their own or a friend's private parking area.
+We ask that all residents and their visitors, who own motor vehicles, in the village to please park their vehicles off-road, if at all possible, on the day of the Festival - ie in their own or a friend's private parking area.
 We would also kindly ask residents or visitors not to park in the following areas: Mereside, Mereside View, School Lane, School Close, Greenside, Ogle Road, and South Sea Road (ie: from School Lane to Rose & Crown corner) on the day of the event.
 Thank you.

-Pets and Animals Not Allowed
+Pets and Animals

+We would advise all residents who own a pet to keep them safely indoors when the Festival is taking place.
 We would also advise anyone attending the Festival not to bring their pets.
 The Festival is not suitable for pets or animals.
 The Festival Organisers will not allow pets or animals into the event for health and safety reasons – both for the pet’s wellbeing and for the health and safety of others attending.
-Thank you.

 Lost and Found Area – Next to the Ambulance